 Beginning his career as a copywriter, Michael has worked for Scholastic, Doubleday Direct, and March of Dimes and most recently at Citigroup specializing in email marketing.
 Although teenagers now, Michael’s children were once regulars in Ms. Cathy’s story time and craft programs and Michael guesses that they are still on of the top borrowers in town – maybe in the entire library system.
 Michael is currently serving as the secretary of the Board.
 Michael and his family are also bee keepers!

 Judi H. Smith

 Judi Smith has been a Trustee since 1995 and was president of the Board for six years.
-She is currently serving as Vice President.
+She is currently serving as President.
 She served as a Dutchess County Legislator from 1987 to 1995 and Chairman of the Legislature in 1993.
 She was then appointed director of operations for the NY State Division of Child Support Enforcement where she served as special assistant to Governor Pataki until her retirement in 2003.
 She lives with her husband, Russ, in an 18th century home on Route 52 that has been in her family for many generations where she has rejuvenated many stunning old garden beds and continues to experiment with shade perennials.